PALab/place/WRITING_INTERFACES.md

 ## Making HTML with Elm

-The main reason we have Elm is to produce solid JavaScript.
-And the main reason we have JavaScript is to produce solid HTML.
+The main reason PLACE uses Elm is to produce solid JavaScript, which will in turn produce HTML for the web interface.
 We will refer to the HTML as the *view*, and it is what the user will see in their web browser.
 Most of our Elm code will be used to build this.